Boosting Item-based Collaborative Filtering via Nearly Uncoupled Random Walks: Experimental Results

 \subsection{Effect of Parameter $\alpha$}

 The theoretical analysis of our method suggests that parameter $\alpha$ controls the convergence properties of the \recwalk\ process and it can be chosen to enable a time-scale dissociation of the stochastic dynamics towards equilibrium that ensures a larger number of personalized landing distributions.
-Here we verify experimentally\footnote{We report results on the \movielens\ dataset; similar patterns arise on the other datasets as well.} the predicted properties and we evaluate their effect on the recommendation quality of the $K$-step landing probabilities.
+Here we verify experimentally the predicted properties and we evaluate their effect on the recommendation quality of the $K$-step landing probabilities.

 We build the item model \mW\ that yields the best performance on the validation set and we use it to create matrix $\mM_\set{I}$ as in \eqref{def:M_I}.
-We then build the \recwalk\ model, we run it for different values of $\alpha$ ranging from 0.005 to 0.5, and we report: (i) the performance in terms of average NDCG$@n$ (for $n=10$) across all users for values of steps $K$ up to 30 (Fig.\ref{fig:alphatests}-A); (ii) the spectra of the corresponding transition probability matrices \mP\ (Fig.\ref{fig:alphatests}-B); (iii) the peak performance per parameter $\alpha$ along with the step for which it was achieved (Fig.\ref{fig:alphatests}-C); and (iv) the performance of \recwalk\ with respect to using the base model \mW\ directly (Fig.\ref{fig:alphatests}-D).
+We then build the \recwalk\ model as in Algorithm~\ref{alg:RecWalk}, we run it for different values of $\alpha$ ranging from 0.005 to 0.5, and we report: (i) the performance in terms of average NDCG$@n$ (for $n=10$) across all users for values of steps $K$ up to 30 (Fig.\ref{fig:alphatests}-A); (ii) the spectra of the corresponding transition probability matrices \mP\ (Fig.\ref{fig:alphatests}-B); (iii) the peak performance per parameter $\alpha$ along with the step for which it was achieved (Fig.\ref{fig:alphatests}-C); and (iv) the performance of \recwalk\ with respect to using the base model \mW\ directly (Fig.\ref{fig:alphatests}-D).